openHPI/m.e.i.n.e.l/README.md

 ## Deploy release

 Releases are built and deployed automatically by [travis-ci](https://travis-ci.com/openHPI/m.e.i.n.e.l/builds).
-To trigger a build, simply push a tag starting with the letter `v` followed by the version number, e.g. `v1.2.0`.
+To trigger a build, simply run `npm version x.x.x`.
+Travis deployment is currently broken, please upload the release zip manually to the GitHub release.

 ## Use in production